All posts

 Buy a separate domain.
 Add SPF, DKIM, DMARC.
 Warm one mailbox for two to three weeks.
 Verify inbox placement.
 Total cost: ~$30 in domain and a couple hundred a month in sending infrastructure.
 Total time before you should send cold: about 21 days.

 You don’t need a CRM yet.
-You need a spreadsheet (or a free HubSpot) where every conversation, every “not now,” every “wrong fit” gets a one-line note.
-The notes are the signal.
-The conversion rate is noise.
+A spreadsheet (or a free HubSpot) is enough, as long as every conversation, every “not now,” and every “wrong fit” gets a one-line note.
+The notes are where the signal lives.
+The conversion rate at this volume is mostly noise.

 When the math flips to volume

-It flips when three things are true at once.
-One, you have a repeatable conversation with a specific shape of buyer that consistently leads to interest.
-Two, you have a product that meaningfully solves the problem they have.
-Three, you can describe in one paragraph who you sell to and why they buy.
-At that point, scaling the same email pattern across 5,000 prospects starts being a reasonable bet.
+It flips when a few things are true at once.
+You have a repeatable conversation with a specific shape of buyer that consistently leads to interest.
+You have a product that meaningfully solves the problem they describe.
+And you can explain in one paragraph who you sell to and why they buy.
+At that point, scaling the same email pattern across 5,000 prospects becomes a reasonable bet.

-Until then, more emails is the wrong answer.
-The right answer is more thoughtful emails to more carefully chosen people.
+Until then, sending more emails won’t fix anything.
+The thing that helps is sending better emails to more carefully chosen people.

 At pre-seed, outbound is a research tool.
 Treat it that way and you’ll find a company.
 Treat it like a pipeline tool and you’ll burn three months and a domain.